-- Photographers Created It - Oleg Gutsal and Ian Sobolev started 500px and are photographers themselves.
-As such, 500px is much more attractive to photographers than other photo sharing sites where management may not understand that the rule should be "photos first."
+- Photographers Created It.
+Photographers Oleg Gutsal and Ian Sobolev started 500px.com.
+As such, 500px.com is much more attractive to photographers than other photo sharing sites where management may not understand that the rule should be "photos first."

-- Limited Rights Required - Unlike so many "photo sharing" sites today, 500px doesn't require that you give away your photos in order to upload them.
-They do require the right to use your photos for publicity purposes, however.
+- Limited Rights Required.
+Unlike so many "photo sharing" sites today, 500px.com doesn't require that you give away your photos to upload them.
+It does require the right to use your photos for publicity purposes, however.

-- Photos Are the Focus - There is no doubt that photos are the focus of 500px.
-Large photos fill your screen just about wherever you go on 500px.
+- Photos Are the Focus.
+There is no doubt that photos are the focus of 500px.com.
+Large photos fill your screen just about wherever you go on 500px.com.

-- Social Networking - 500px isn't a vacuum of hosted photos sitting alone.
-Other 500px members vote and comment on photos and follow each other's work.
+- Social Networking.
+500px.com isn't a vacuum of hosted photos sitting alone.
+Other 500px.com members vote and comment on photos and follow each other's work.

-- Free Accounts Aren't Hobbled - Many sites with a paid option severely hobble the free versions.
-In comparison, 500px's free accounts are robust and filled with options.
+- Free Accounts Aren't Hobbled.
+Many sites with a paid option severely hobble the free versions.
+In comparison, 500px.com's free accounts are robust and filled with options.

-- Paid Options - For a reasonable yearly fee, paid accounts offer in-depth control of things like SEO and the ability to add Google Analytics along with more customization options.
+- Paid Options.
+For a reasonable yearly fee, paid accounts offer in-depth control of things such as SEO and the ability to add Google Analytics along with more customization options.

 Every website has bugs and issues when it is launched—users understand this and hope that it is fixed.
-500px was no different and many users pointed out glitches, issues with the rating system, and a lack of clear help when it launched.
-It seems that 500px has addressed and remedied most of these issues.
+500px.com was no different and many users pointed out glitches, issues with the rating system, and a lack of clear help when it launched.
+It seems that 500px.com has addressed and remedied most of these issues.

-500px seems to be working as properly as any other social media and photo sharing site (all of which have unexpected bugs at times).
+500px.com seems to be working as properly as any other social media and photo-sharing site (all of which have unexpected bugs at times).
 The design is clean and easy to understand and navigate.
 The support section is thorough and the user controls are self-explanatory for anyone used to social website accounts.